Barun De: Death and legacy

 De died due to renal failure in Kolkata on 16 July 2013 aged 80.

 The Maulana Abul Kalam Azad Institute of Asian Studies, Calcutta has instituted a Barun De Memorial Lecture.
 Barun De Auditorium of Jadunath Bhavan Museum and Resource Centre, the museum of the Centre for Studies in Social Sciences, Calcutta, is named after him.

+His son, Dr. Bikramjit Dey, is a professor of legal history at the West Bengal National University of Juridical Sciences, Kolkata.